zackiles/friendly/README.md

 - key (optional default 'id') is the foreign key, or property name used to resolve a unique object.
 If a key is not used children properites must either be the key themselves, or equal an object which contains an 'id' property
 - children is an array or single property name of the child object.
 The property value can be the foreign key itself, an array of foreign keys, or an object ontaining a property matching the property name supplied with 'key'.
 - provider is a function which is passed the foreign key, which returns a promise that resolves the full child object.
-- collapsables (optional) an array of properties that will be included when using the collapse function.
-By default the property specified by key is always inlcuded.
+- collapsables (optional) an array of property names to remove from this object when this object is included as a child and the parent object calls the 'collapse' method.
+By default the property specified by 'key' is always included'.

-So given a Book model that has an id property, with a nested author child, or method call would look like this:
+So given a Book model that has an id property with a nested author child, our configure method call would look like this:

 ``` js
 var friendly = require('friendly');